Anticipation

 Correct anticipation should reduce response time.

-Incorrect anticipation will lead to increased response time
+anticipation will lead to increased response time

 Spatital Anticipation is predicting what will happen